 Agile People Coach

-Session 21: Agile People Coach – the 9 roles and Self-assessment – how skilled are you in the different roles and where do you need to improve.
-What are the skills that you need to add as a regular Agile Coach, Leader or HR-person if you want to increase your agile & people skills and to be able to call yourself an Agile People Coach?
+C2: Agile People Coach – the nine roles and Self-assessment – how skilled are you in the different roles and where do you need to improve.
+What are the skills that you need to add as a regular Agile Coach, Leader, or HR-person if you want to increase your agile & people skills and to be able to call yourself an Agile People Coach?
 Scenarios for practicing when to take what role.

-Session 22: My motivation profile as a base for self-leadership and understanding what drives me and others: Communicating with people who are different from yourself and knowing how to understand what makes other people do what they do and how they are different/similar to you.
-My 3 defining needs.
+C3: My motivation profile as a base for self-leadership and understanding what drives me and others: Communicating with people who are different from yourself and knowing how to understand what makes other people do what they do and how they are different/similar to you.
+My washing instructions.

 Agile People Core Team